aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 * You will need an [Amazon S3](https://aws.amazon.com/s3/) bucket.
 If you don't have one, [create a new Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the selected AWS region.
 You will use the S3 bucket name to specify the ```S3Bucket``` parameter in the stack.
 The bucket is used to store the [A2D2](https://www.a2d2.audi/a2d2/en.html) data.
 * Use the [public internet address](http://checkip.amazonaws.com/) of your laptop as the base value for the [CIDR](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to specify ```DesktopRemoteAccessCIDR``` parameter in the CloudFormation stack you will create below.
 * For all passwords used in this tutorial, we recommend using *strong* passwords using the best-practices recommended for [AWS root account user password](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_change-root.html).
+* This tutorial assumes default values for all other parameters in the CloudFormation stack.

 ### Configure the data service